Don Gillmor: Career

-Gillmor's writing has appeared in Saturday Night, The Globe and Mail, The Toronto Star, Rolling Stone, GQ, National Geographic, Toronto Life and The Walrus, where he worked as senior editor.
+Gillmor's writing has appeared in Saturday Night, The Globe and Mail, the Toronto Star, Rolling Stone, GQ, National Geographic, and Toronto Life.
+He worked as senior editor at The Walrus.
 He also served on the faculty of the Literary Journalism Program at the Banff Centre.

-Gillmor's magazine writing has earned him three gold and seven silver Canadian National Magazine Awards, and he has been called "one of Canada’s most celebrated profile writers".
+Gillmor's magazine writing has earned him twelve National Magazine Awards, and he has been called "one of Canada’s most celebrated profile writers".
 In 2014, he won a National Newspaper Award for an article on baby boomers and suicide.

-Gillmor is the author of three works of fiction: Kanata (2009), a Canadian historical epic, Mount Pleasant (2013), a comic novel about debt and Long Change (2015), which explores the life of an oilman (Gillmor worked on an oil rig in the late 1970s).
-He's also written five books of non-fiction, including the two-volume work Canada: A People's History, which accompanied the award-winning television program of the same name, and won the 2001 Libris Award for non-fiction book of the year.
-Among his nine children's books are Yuck, A Love Story (2000), which won the 2000 Governor General's Award for Children's Literature, and The Fabulous Song (1996), which won the Mr. Christie Book Award.
+Gillmor is the author of five works of fiction: Kanata (2009), a Canadian historical epic; Mount Pleasant (2013), a comic novel about debt; Long Change (2015), which explores the life of an oilman (Gillmor worked on an oil rig in the late 1970s); Breaking and Entering (2023), a novel about a middle-aged woman who learns lock picking; and Cherry Beach (2026), a crime novel set in Toronto.
+He has also written books of non-fiction, including the two-volume work Canada: A People's History co-authored with Pierre Turgeon, which accompanied the award-winning television program of the same name and won the 2001 Libris Award for non-fiction book of the year.
+Among his children's books are Yuck, A Love Story (2000), which won the 2000 Governor General's Award for English-language children's literature, and The Fabulous Song (1996), which won a Mr. Christie's Book Award.